 Hist221 U.S. History I 3 hours

-Builds a frame of reference for understanding the United States in its North American context, from the pre-Columbian era to Reconstruction.
+uilds a frame of reference for understanding the United States in its North American context, from the pre-Columbian era to Reconstruction.
 Regular readings, written reflections, films, class discussions and weekly discussion group interaction help students develop the skills of a competent historian and a balanced worldview that characterizes productive citizens of the global community.
+A Knowledge Source Course.

 Hist222 U.S. History II 3 hours

 Continues Hist 221.
 Covers the time period from 1865 to the present.
 A Knowledge Source Course.

 Hist251 History of World Civilization I 3 hours